-The Modors amphatically reject all offers and propositions.
-They propose to meet in full forces.
-Meacham and Applicate, with six unarmed men, are in the lava bed.
-This undoubtedly years 1872 and 1873 on the consolidated bonds and on two-thirds of the unbonds and on two-thirds of the unfunded bonds; for the remaining two per cent., non-interest bearing certificates, payable at the pleasure of the State are. cent., non-interest bearing certificates, payable at the pleasure of the State, are No special provision is made for matured coupons, but it is calculated that the above amounts can be pointed a special committee of five to ized speculation upon visitors to the tomb of Washington.
+Assembly has passed a bill for the payment of four per cent. interest for the years 1872 and 1873 on the consolidated bonds and on two-thirds of the unfunded bonds; for the remaining two per cent., non-interest bearing certificates, payable at the pleasure of the State, are to be given.
+No special provision is made for matured coupons, but it is calculated that the above amounts can be paid, even if half of said coupons reach the Treasury this year, in the way of taxes.
+The General Assembly also pointed a special committee of five to investigate the charges of mismanage-ment against the Ladies' Mount Vernon Association.
+The charge is, unauthorized speculation upon visitors to the tomb of Washington.

-seized to-day on the steamship Frisia.
+New York, Merch 7.-Smuggled silks and kid gloves, valued at \$5,000, were seized to-day on the steamship Frisia.
 No arrests.
-Laces, valued at \$2,500, were seized on another vessel, last Wednesday, and a lady passenger arpriated, will be confined to the coast North of Cape Hatteras.
+Laces, valued at \$2,500, were seized on another vessel, last Wednesday, and a lady passenger ar-